plblum/jivs/planning/ModelRules Design for ValPlanning Part 1.md

 Those failures are not the same as field validation errors.

-They may still need to reach the client through `BusinessLogicErrors`.
+They may still need to reach the client through `ExternalIssuesFound`.

-When that happens, the save-failure detection step and the conversion-to-`BusinessLogicErrors` step are also distinct in the workflow, even if some implementations combine them internally.
+When that happens, the save-failure detection step and the conversion-to-`ExternalIssuesFound` step are also distinct in the workflow, even if some implementations combine them internally.

 ### UC-008 Server normalizes returned errors into Jivs-facing shapes

 The server-side workflow may produce two Jivs-facing collections:

 * `IssuesFound`, which come from Jivs validation
-* `BusinessLogicErrors`, which come from translating non-Jivs security, business, or save errors when the application chooses to report them through the normal Jivs returned-error flow
+* `ExternalIssuesFound`, which come from translating non-Jivs security, business, or save errors when the application chooses to report them through the normal Jivs returned-error flow

 These become the Jivs-facing returned content later used for packaging and reporting.